ibm-cloud-docs/containers/kubernetes-service-cli.md

 ```
 {: pre}

-This example filters out all of the logs that are forwarded, at an info level or less, from a specific cluster.
+This example filters out all of the logs that are forwarded, at an <code>info</code> level or less, from a specific cluster.
 The output is returned as JSON.
 ```
 ibmcloud ks logging-filter-create --cluster example-cluster --type all --level info --json
 ```